richo/snowplow-wiki/Home.md

 If this is your first time learning about SnowPlow, we recommend starting with the [[SnowPlow overview]].

+As well as this wiki, more information on SnowPlow can be found on the [SnowPlow website][website].

 ## Quick navigation

 | About SnowPlow             | Features & Benefits              | Setup Guide          | Analyst's Cookbook                  |